 We’re getting to the hot part of the summer where you can’t go outside for more than 10 minutes some days without being a sticky mess.
 If you’re looking for somewhere to escape the heat, check out these free and cheap family activities around Columbus.

-- Splash pads and pools are a good place to stay cool, but don’t forget the sunscreen!
+Splash pads and pools are a good place to stay cool, but don’t forget the sunscreen!
 Sunscreen wears off quickly in water, and the sun reflects off the water, so you’ll need to be extra vigilant on hot sunny days.
-Check out these splash pads around Columbus!

 Arts and Crafts